Learning to Optimise Climate Sensor Placement using a Transformer: Problem Formulation

-A \textit{sensor} is considered as a tuple $s_i = (p_i, z_i)$ where $p_i$ is the location of the $i$th sensor, and $z_i$ is an observed value of an environmental variable at location $p_i$.
+In our SPP, we consider the possible placements of a set of \textit{sensors} for climate station network.
+Formally, a \textit{sensor} is considered as a tuple $s_i = (p_i, z_i)$ where $p_i$ is the location of the $i$th sensor, and $z_i$ is an observed value of a target environmental variable at a site location $p_i$.
 Location $p_i$ is also considered as a tuple $p_i = (x_i, y_i)$, and $x_i$ and $y_i$ are latitude and longitude of the location $p_i$.